 Yes.
-But the new plan must aim to considerably enhance the company’s future success.
+But the new business idea must aim to considerably enhance the company’s future success.

 Yes.
-However, like all plans submitted, applicants must agree to establish substantial operations in Rhode Island in order to receive prizes as a finalist or winner.
+However, like with all applications submitted, applicants must agree to establish substantial operations in Rhode Island in order to receive prizes as a finalist or winner.

-No. Business plans may be submitted for any type of business.
-Be sure to read about What Judges Look for in a Business Plan.
+No. Business pitch decks may be submitted for any type of business.
+Be sure to read about What Judges Look for in a Business Pitch Deck.

 Yes.
-But keep in mind that it will be judged by the same criteria as other plans.
-See What judges look for in a plan.
+But keep in mind that it will be judged by the same criteria as other business ideas.
+See What Judges Look for in a Business Pitch Deck.

 No. You apply by completing an application online.
-After reviewing all the applications, the judges will invite selected individuals/team to submit a complete plan.
+After reviewing all the applications, the judges will invite selected individuals/team to email them a complete business pitch deck.
 See Dates to Watch.

 We use an application in order to provide a level field for all applicants.
-Asking all applicants to answer the same set of questions ensures that the judges gets the same input from each applicant.
-If everyone were asked to apply by submitting a completed plan, there likely would be a wide range of plans submitted and many would likely fail to include answers to questions such as what are the plan's greatest strengths, weaknesses, and risks just because not everyone would think to address these issues.
-This would likely be especially true for those who haven't written a business plan before.
+Asking all applicants to answer the same set of questions ensures that the judges get the same input from each applicant.
+If everyone were asked to apply by submitting a completed business pitch deck, there likely would be a wide range of pitch decks submitted and many would likely fail to include answers to questions such as what are the business idea's greatest strengths, weaknesses, and risks just because not everyone would think to address these issues.
+This would be especially true for those who haven't created a business pitch deck before.

-No. All business plans submitted to the competition are considered confidential.
-But be sure to consult our Resources section, which contains excellent advice from experienced business builders and previous competition winners.
+No. All business pitch decks submitted to the Competition are considered confidential.
+But be sure to consult our Resources section, which contains excellent advice from experienced business builders and previous Competition winners.